LSTM-Kirigaya/openmcp-document/sdk-tutorial/usage/basic.md

-# The simplest conversation
+# The Simplest Conversation

-Like all other Agent frameworks, you can use openmcp-sdk to accomplish the simplest text interaction with a large model.
-This can be easily done with just a few lines of code.
+Like all other Agent frameworks, you can use the openmcp-sdk to complete the simplest text interaction with a large model.
+This can be easily achieved with just a few lines of code.

-## Create agent
+## Creating an Agent

-openmcp-sdk can quickly create an agent instance with the following statement:
+The openmcp-sdk allows you to quickly create an agent instance with the following statement:

 ```typescript
 import { OmAgent } from 'openmcp-sdk/service/sdk';